 Plastic straws are almost always used only once before being disposed of.
 Further, they really are non-essential (we can drink soda without right?).
 Plastic straws are single-use, lightweight, and made from Polypropylene, a material that isn’t easily recycled and degrades slowly.
 As a result, the negative environmental impact of plastic straws is disproportionate compared to volume.

-At TRVST we want to encourage people to take actions preventing further harm to the environment from single-use plastics.
+At TRVST we want to encourage people to take action to prevent further harm to the environment from single-use plastics.
 You can take a small step every time you enjoy a meal out by asking for non-plastic straws with your drink or carrying your own reusable straws.
 Or none at all.

 Plastic straws are the ultimate in single-use convenience.
 Typically we only use them for the lifespan of a single drink before they are discarded.